-TOP LEFT: "I'm always looking for ways to bring in soft elements to balance the hard edges in a bathroom, so that's why I brought in these linen lampshades," Peterson says of the gold-leaf sconces flanking the mirrors.
+RIGHT Classic chrome faucets mix with acrylic resin, crystal, and brass finishes on the hardware, mirrors, and lights.
+BELOW "I'm always looking for ways to bring in soft elements to balance the hard edges in a bathroom, so that's why I brought in these linen lampshades," Peterson says of the gold-leaf sconces.
 Leaflike petals along the lights' bases play off the wallpaper's botanical motif.
-MIDDLE LEFT: The white-beaded, flush-mount chandelier carries the beachy-glam look to the ceiling.
-LEFT: Classic chrome faucets-and other plumbing fixtures-mix with acrylic resin, crystal, and brass finishes on the hardware, mirrors, and lights.
-"Mixing metals is a great way to warm up a space and keep things from looking too trendy," Peterson says.
-OPPOSITE: The glass shower enclosure provides open (yet private) views to the nature scene in the backyard.
-"My one must-have was a bigger shower," homeowner Rory Duggan says.
-Built-in shower shelves provide ample space for bath products.
+Below Right The white-beaded, flush-mount chandelier carries the beachy-glam look to the ceiling.